Ukays

-Ukays, also known as U.K's, is a Malaysian rock band.
+Ukays, also known as U.K's, is a Malaysian pop rock band.
 The band was founded by Malaysian songwriter Saari Amri in 1986.
 The band rose to fame in 1994 with the release of their successful album Bisa Berbisa, which sold more than 400,000 units.

 History

-The band was formed in 1986 and they released their first album Tinggal Irama in 1991.
+The band was formed in 1989 and they released their first album Tinggal Irama in 1991.
 However, the album sold poorly and Ukays lost their label, Varia Music, after it unexpectedly closed.
 Amri and Ridhuan Abu Bakar opened their own label, Mekar Production.
 The band then changed their name from Ukay to Ukays.
 After the switch to a new label, Amir Ukays joined and became the band's lead singer.
 In 1992, the band released another unsuccessful album, Mencari.